MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 This command adds an app package that the package contains.

-### Example 2: Update an app, but defer registration until app has closed.
+### Example 2: Update an app, but defer registration until the app has closed

 ```
 PS C:\> Add-AppxPackage -Path "C:\Users\user1\Desktop\MyApp.msix" -DependencyPath "C:\Users\user1\Desktop\winjs.msix" -DeferRegistrationWhenPackagesAreInUse
 ```